PharosVPN — Platform Design

 §7 optimistic concurrency.
 YAML projections under state/snapshots/ continue

-for git-friendly diffs. buoy and beacon have no database.
+for git-friendly diffs. node and relay have no database.

 11. Failure modes